-The aim of the course is to provide the student with knowledge in theory and analytical methods in population genetics and quantitative genetics.
+The aim of the course is to provide the student with knowledge in theory and analytical methods in population genetics.
 After having passed the course the student should be able to

-Solve biological problems with the help of population genetics and quantitative genetics
+Solve biological problems with the help of population genetics principles

 Identify relevant question formulations in population genetics and propose strategies to solve the problems